castai/docs/docs/guides/node-configuration.md

 A default node configuration is created during phase 2 cluster onboarding.
 You can choose to modify this configuration or create a new one.
-If you choose to add new node configuration, you will have to mark it as the default node configuration.
+If you choose to add new node configuration that will be applied to all newly provisioned nodes, you will have to mark it as the default node configuration.

-Node configurations are versioned and when the CAST AI autoscaler adds new node, the latest version of node configuration is applied.
+Node configurations are versioned and when the CAST AI provisioner adds new node, the latest version of node configuration is applied.
 Over time CAST AI provisioned nodes trend to the latest available node configuration.